KonstantinKo/Foundtain/README.markdown

 This project will be released under the [MIT license](http://www.opensource.org/licenses/mit-license.php) (which basically says "do
 whith it what you want but don't sue us"), which is the following:

-Copyright &copy; 2011 Konstantin Koss
+> Copyright (C) 2011 Konstantin Koss
+>

-Permission is hereby granted, free of charge, to any person
+> Permission is hereby granted, free of charge, to any person
-obtaining a copy of this software and associated documentation
+> obtaining a copy of this software and associated documentation
-files (the "Software"), to deal in the Software without
+> files (the "Software"), to deal in the Software without
-restriction, including without limitation the rights to use,
+> restriction, including without limitation the rights to use,
-copy, modify, merge, publish, distribute, sublicense, and/or sell
+> copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the
+> copies of the Software, and to permit persons to whom the
-Software is furnished to do so, subject to the following
+> Software is furnished to do so, subject to the following
-conditions:
+> conditions:
+>

-The above copyright notice and this permission notice shall be
+> The above copyright notice and this permission notice shall be
-included in all copies or substantial portions of the Software.
+> included in all copies or substantial portions of the Software.
+>

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
-EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES
+> EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES
-OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND
+> OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND
-NONINFRINGEMENT.
+> NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT
-HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY,
+> HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY,
-WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING
+> WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING
-FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR
+> FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR
-OTHER DEALINGS IN THE SOFTWARE.
+> OTHER DEALINGS IN THE SOFTWARE.

 Since this project is publicised on github, the social coding place, I welcome